-Equity-linked savings scheme is just like any other mutual funds scheme; however, it provides tax benefit up to Rs.
+Equity-linked savings scheme is just like any other mutual funds scheme but provides tax benefit up to Rs.
 1.5 lakh under section 80c of the Income Tax Act, 1961.

 As the returns on ELSS like other mutual funds are not fixed and guaranteed, you are likely to gain returns subject to an interest rate ranging from 12% to 15% by investing in ELSS for a time frame of 5 to 8 years.

 Besides, tax saving mutual funds have the lowest lock-in period. i.e. 3 years.

 The best part is that investors can choose the dividend option and get paid regularly even during the lock-in period, which is completely tax-free.
 And, if you cannot invest a lump sum, you can start with as minimum Rs.
 500 per month through SIP and reap tax benefits under section 80C.

 Remember, each investment made in a SIP is a separate investment with a lock-in period of 3 years applied separately.

 For example, if you start a SIP in January 2019 with the lock-in period of 3 years, it will mature in December 2021.
 Similarly, the payment made in February 2019 will mature in February 2021, and the like.

 This makes ELSS one of the best tax saving investment options under 80C in 2019-20.

-While PPF interest rate has been falling in the last few years, the Ministry of Finance of India has started giving up a push to this long-term investment scheme in the last two quarters.
+While the PPF interest rate has been falling in the last few years, the Ministry of Finance of India has started giving up a push to this long-term investment scheme in the last two quarters.

-For the first quarter of 2019 (April to June 2019) the PPF interest rate is 8% per annum.
+For the first quarter of 2019 (April to June 2019) the PPF interest rate was 8% per annum.